| 10th

 1979 John Cameron Andrieu Bingham Morton satirist (Beachcomber), dies

-1979 Louis Paul Boon Flemish writer (Eros & the Lonely Man), dies at 67
+1979 Louis Paul Boon Flemish writer (Eros & the Lonely Man), dies

 1982 Jean C M Picart le Doux French designer, dies